natalidahary/SemanticKernel/README.md

 ## Usage Examples:
 ### Interact naturally with the assistant using commands:

+Me > !indexcode
+[Memory] Indexed 624 code chunks from 16 files.

+Me > !askcode What does the GitPlugin class do?
+Top Results:
+- public class GitPlugin
+- public static class GitPluginHandler
+- /// Wraps all interactions with the GitPlugin into helper methods

 Me > !commits
 [GitPlugin] - Fix typo in README (natalidahary, 2025-05-07)